In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is autistic burnout.

 What autistic burnout looks like

-Burnout occurs when expectations/demands outweigh the ability to meet them, with a depletion of physical, mental, emotional, or social resources.
-Key characteristics of autistic burnout are chronic exhaustion, loss of skills, and reduced tolerance to sensory stimulus.
+Burnout occurs when expectations/demands outweigh the ability to meet them, and physical, mental, emotional, and/or social resources are depleted.
+Key characteristics of autistic burnout are chronic exhaustion, loss of skills, and reduced tolerance to sensory stimuli.
 Skills related to executive functioning are most often lost, and this particular element is sometimes described as autistic regression.
 Skills may not be fully regained afterwards, and the likelihood of that being the case increases with age.

-While there is some overlap with the lack of energy that can occur in depression, autistic burnout is believed to be a distinct concept.
+While there’s some overlap with the fatigue that can occur as a symptom of depression, autistic burnout is believed to be a distinct concept.
 It’s also distinct from occupational burnout, which is characterized primarily by exhaustion and decreased self-efficacy.